Rogers and Hammerstein

 ABOUT THE ARTIST- AUTHOR

 Six months past his 90th birthday, Stephen G. “Jerry” Norton has enjoyed a wide-ranging career––a patriot, veteran of the Korean Conflict, then a graduate of Columbia University, he spent the next forty years developing sophisticated airborne radar systems for the U.S. Navy and U.S. Air Force.
 Next, in retirement, he embarked on a second 25-year career as a sports photojournalist.
 Along the way, he found time to coach youth sports, teach wheelchair tennis to Special Olympic athletes, and write five non-fiction books.
 Two years ago, as therapy for chronic pain, he took up oil painting and, despite vision in only one eye, used his skills as a copy artist to create a sixth non-fiction work; Faces in American History…from my palette.
-He has recently completed a seventh book, Music Makers of the 20th and 21 Centuries...from my palette.
+He has recently completed a seventh book, Music Makers of the 20th and 21st Centuries...from my palette.
+In May 2022, Jerry was honored to receive the First Coast Cultural Center's Art of Giving Award which is given to a business or individual committed to sustaining arts and cultural programs within the Beaches community.